olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/MVP/MVP Product Demonstration.md

 The temperature and humidity go hand in hand as changing the temperature can change the humidity.
 There is no perfect temperature and humidity that fits all plants.
 It is important to find out the ideal temperature and humidity for a given crop.

 In an indoor greenhouse farms some of the methods used to control the temperature and humidity are fans, heaters, vents, shading cloth and fog machines.
-Our project proposal is a path finder vehicle that patrols around the greenhouse constantly monitoring temperature and humidity to ensure that there is no microclimate and the temperature is equally distributed around the greenhouse.
+Our project proposal is a pathfinder bot that patrols around the greenhouse constantly monitoring temperature and humidity to ensure that there is no microclimate and the temperature is equally distributed around the greenhouse.
 The pathfinder will use sophisticated temperature and humidity sensor to record and compare with a reference values.
 If there is a huge temperature and humidity deviation the temperature, humidity location and time will be flagged.
 Furthermore as the project develops a networking stack will be used to control the temperature of the greenhouse.

 #### Case study: